Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 ---

-Made for WeebCentral users who want a quick way to manage their manga subscriptions.
+Made for WeebCentral users who want a quick way to manage their subscriptions.